iterative/dvc.org/content/docs/start/experiments/experiment-collaboration.md

 the <abbr>DVC experiments</abbr> only exist in your repo and people can't manage or view them from other machines.

-You can share an experiment with others from your machine:
+To share an experiment with others from your machine:

 <toggle>